Trbovlje: Economy

 Trbovlje is known for its long coal mining history.
 Trbovlje is also known for Trbovlje Power Station, which is the location of European Union's tallest chimney at 360 meters.
-In the past there were companies like respected Strojna Tovarna Trbovlje - STT, well known Iskra, Mehanika, Cementarna Trbovlje, et cetera that have employed many high skilled people and contributed to the economy.
+In the past there were companies such as Strojna Tovarna Trbovlje - STT, Iskra, Mehanika, and Cementarna Trbovlje, which employed many highly skilled people and contributed to the economy.
 Due to their size this was not felt only locally but nationally.